-Data format: Single select dropdown list (list of PaMs).
+Data format: text (dropdown list - list of PaMs).
 Additional records can be added to report on additional PaMs or group of PaMs for this table.

-9.2.2 FIELD 2: Reference year
+9.2.2.
+FIELD 2: Reference year

 The purpose of this field is for the Member State to identify the reference year or base year used to project the air pollutant emissions.